Current inquiry

-Victim Participation in the Justice System.
+Systemic inquiry - Victim participation in the Justice System

-As part of this inquiry, the Commissioner will look at whether victims feel they have been able to participate in the justice system and whether new laws or policies might be needed to help victims participate in keeping with their entitlements under the Victims’ Charter.
+As part of this inquiry, the Commissioner has looked at victims’ experiences of participating in the justice system and whether new laws or policies are needed to help victims participate in keeping with what they’re legally entitled to under the Victims’ Charter.

 Why victim participation?